 Thinking about Anderson and his work will continue.
 Anderson has done enough, written enough, and thought enough to be remembered within the tradition of British Marxism — and beyond it.
-No one who reads his work cannot help but be struck by its effective variety and its effective writing.
+Anyone who reads his work will always be struck by its effective variety and its effective writing.
 Anderson specialises in history, the history of ideas, politics, and political thought, but he has managed to turn each into a literary form.
 His style is more than simply style — it is a crucial part of his substance as a thinker and a writer.
 No one who reads his essays, or his books, can ignore the ideas contained within them — simply because of the effective style by which he describes and lays out his ideas.
 Each part of Anderson’s work, from the polemics to the essays, seems distinct, yet also part of a much greater project and a much greater politics.
 Anderson is someone who has always written to keep the ideas of the Left as effective ideas and as effective politics.
 Anderson is someone who has always kept his Marxism and his Socialism alive.
 Anderson is a man who has turned politics into a literary form.
 Anderson is a man who has turned history and politics into a literary form.
 The Marxism of Anderson is a Marxism which can still help us — both politically and historically.

 1. P. Anderson, Considerations on Western Marxism, (1976)

 2. P. Anderson, Passages from Antiquity to Feudalism, (1974)

 P. Anderson, Lineages of the Absolutist State, (1974)